thewknd/Teensy3.xToArduinoR3/readme.md

 ## Download
-Go to "Tags" and chose the correct version
+Go to "Tags" and choose the correct version

 ## License
 Except where otherwise noted, this work is licensed under